Alternative Spring Break

 Each year St. Mary’s students travel to different parts of the country over spring break, spending their week engaged in service experiences, learning about another city and the issues of justice that community faces, entering into faith-based reflection and discussion around what they are seeing and doing, and building relationships that contribute to their personal growth and development.

 The Office of Community Engagement strives to craft these experiences wherever possible in places where the Marianist family has a presence, desiring to connect our students to the broader Marianist family and expose them to the many ways and forms in which our charism comes alive in various communities.

-Applications for immersion trips are available in the Office of Civic Engagement and will be made available in November.
+Applications for immersion trips are available in the Office of Community Engagement and will be made available in November.

 In the past, domestic immersion trips have visited Dayton, New Orleans, New Mexico, Los Angeles, Cape May New Jersey, and others.
 There is traditionally a trip that will also take place in San Antonio, giving students a new and thorough perspective on the various aspects and issues in our own city.